University of Stirling

 The university campus is approximately 360 acre in size, incorporating the Stirling University Innovation Park and the Dementia Centre.
 The campus is located in the foothills of the Ochil Hills.
 In 2002, the University of Stirling and the landscape of the Airthrey Estate was designated by the International Council on Monuments and Sites as one of the UK's top 20 heritage sites of the 20th century.

 As of 2022, the university has 14,000 part-time and full-time students.
 Stirling has international degree programme partnerships in China with Hebei Normal University, Singapore with Singapore Institute of Management, and Oman.
-The university offers a MSc in Human Rights & Diplomacy, which is the only Human Rights and Diplomacy programme in the world taught in partnership with the United Nations Institute for Training and Research (UNITAR).
+The university offers a MSc in Human Rights & Diplomacy, which is the only Human Rights and Diplomacy programme in the world taught in partnership with the United Nations Institute for Training and Research.

 History

 Stirling was the first new university to be established in Scotland for nearly 400 years.
-The original site of the campus was selected from a shortlist of competing sites, which include Falkirk, Perth and Inverness.
+The original site of the campus was selected from shortlisted competing sites, which include Falkirk, Perth and Inverness.
 The author of the Robbins Review, which recommended an expansion of the number of universities in the UK during the 1960s, Lord Robbins, was appointed as the university's first chancellor in 1968.
 In 1967 a house for the university principal Tom Cottrell was completed, designed by architects Morris and Steedman.
 It was listed as category A in 2009.

-The Pathfoot Building, which represented the first phase of development on the campus, was completed in 1968 and originally housed lecture theatres, offices and classrooms in addition to the iconic 'crush hall' where the university displayed its emerging collection of contemporary Scottish art.
+The Pathfoot Building, which represented the first phase of development on the campus, was completed in 1968 and originally housed lecture theatres, offices and classrooms in addition to the 'crush hall' where the university displayed its emerging collection of contemporary Scottish art.
 The building was extended in 1979 to include a Tropical Aquarium and again in 1987 to include a Virology Unit associated with the university's Institute of Aquaculture.
 In 1993, the Pathfoot Building was selected by the international conservation organisation DoCoMoMo as one of sixty key Scottish monuments of the post-war era.
 It was also voted as one of Prospect's 100 best modern Scottish buildings.
 In 1970, development began on what was subsequently named the Cottrell Building, in memory of the university's first principal Cottrell.
 It comprises two parallel buildings with cross link corridors and interspersed courtyard gardens.
 The building today houses most of the university administration, lecture theatres, departmental offices, classrooms and computer laboratories.
 The University Library, Atrium and MacRobert Centre are housed in an adjoining building, the Andrew Miller Building, which was completed in 1971.